Omimacgithub/spmv/README.md

 ### Times

 All times are denoted **in miliseconds (ms)**.

+The **Ref** column shows the execution time of GSL or MKL library function for each optimization level respectively.

 | **GSL (GCC)** | O0  | O2-novec | O3-vec | Ofast-vec | Ref             |
 | ------------- | --- | -------- | ------ | --------- | --------------- |